r03ert0/wp-tlkio/readme.txt

 == Changelog ==

+= 0.6 =
+* Changed default float on chat container from none to left.
+* Added margin around container to help separate text when floated.
+* Fixed bug preventing scrolling of chat on touch devices.
+* Fixed bug causing admin bar note to disappear after clicking on/off switch.

 = 0.5 =
 * Added a note to the admin bar clarifying that the bar is only visible to editors.
 * Added float option to the shortcode to specify a css float on the chat container.